ennemosc/PSAppDeployToolkit-ennemosc/wiki/README.md

 **Localized** - The UI is localized in several languages and more can easily be added using the XML configuration file.

-**Integration -** Integrates well with SCCM 2007/2012; provides installation and uninstallation deployment types with options on how to handle exit codes, such as supressing reboots or returning a fast retry code.
+**Integration -** Integrates well with SCCM 2007/2012; provides installation and uninstallation deployment types with options on how to handle exit codes, such as suppressing reboots or returning a fast retry code.

 **Updatable -** The logic engine and functions are separated from per-application scripts, so that you can update the toolkit when a new version is released and maintain backwards compatibility with your deployment scripts.